Coxeter interchange graphs: Results

-The double edges, associated with clover reversals, are added to maintain regularity.
-This is perhaps not unexpected, since clovers are the only generators that include loop games, worth a $\pm1$ point rather than $\pm1/2$.
-In \cite{BKMP23} we show that $\ig(\Phi,{\bf s})$ is connected.
+As we will see, double edges, associated with clover reversals, are added to maintain regularity.
+This is perhaps not unexpected, since clovers are the only generators that include loop games (worth $\pm1$ point rather than $\pm1/2$).